 How do you tell if your speaker wires are positive or negative?
 Using a multimeter and physical clues, you can easily distinguish which wires are positive or negative.
 Usually, speaker wires will have a white stripe with a dashed line on one end, and a black stripe on the other.
 If you don’t have a multimeter, you can use a 9-volt battery to test them.

 To tell if speaker wires are positive or negative, examine the connection on each speaker.
-If the speaker wire is connected to the speaker, the stripe will be positive and negative.
+If the speaker wire is connected to the speaker, the stripe will be positive not negative.
 If it does not make a scratching noise, it is negative.
 You can also test the speaker wires by touching them to a 9-volt battery.
 If you can’t determine which wire is positive or negative, you can also check the color of the wires to see if they are the same color.

 Some speakers may not care if the speaker wire is positive or negative.
 However, consumers should follow consistency when wiring their speakers.
 A black speaker wire must be connected to one terminal and a white one to the other.
 The same goes for speaker wires with a white stripe.
-A speaker wire with a white stripe is usually a negative one.
+A speaker wire with a white stripe is usually a positive one.
 Depending on the configuration, some speaker wires will be positive while others will be negative.

 How do I know which speaker wire is positive and negative?